Course Catalog » Course Listing for Nursing, Advanced Practice

 Restrictions: Open to PB-DNP students or with consent of instructor Activities: Student - Lecture, Student - Discussion, Synchronous - Discussion, Asynchronous - Independent Study, Asynchronous - Lecture

 This course integrates and applies system-focused physiologic and key pathophysiologic concepts across the lifespan, supporting the foundation for advanced-level nursing education and practice.
-Emphasis is on the associatiojn of physiological alterations with clinical manifestations.
+Emphasis is on the association of physiological alterations with clinical manifestations.

 212 Improving Health Outcomes by Advancing QI and Safety (3 units) Spring